adamspd/django-appointment/README.md

 ⚠️ **IMPORTANT**: If upgrading from a version before 2.x.x, please note significant database changes were introduced in Version 2.0.0 introduces significant database changes.
 Please read the [migration guide](https://github.com/adamspd/django-appointment/tree/main/docs/migration_guides/v2_1_0.md) before updating.
-Version 3.1.0 introduces the ability to send email reminders for appointments using Django Q for efficient task scheduling.
+Version 3.x.x introduces the ability to send email reminders for appointments using Django Q for efficient task scheduling.
+It also allows clients to reschedule appointments if it is allowed by admins.

 Django-Appointment is a Django app engineered for managing appointment scheduling with ease and flexibility.
 It enables users to define custom configurations for time slots, lead time, and finish time, or utilize the default values